 - All mandatory attachments must be included.
 Attachments must be uploaded in PDF format.

-- Requirements relating to the project manager and Project Owner (research organisation) must be satisfied.
+- Requirements relating to the Project Owner (research organisation) and project manager must be satisfied.

 - Requirements relating to the partners must be satisfied.

 - CVs of the project manager and key project participants not exceeding four pages each.
-The CV template at the end of the call must be used.
+The CV templates at the end of the call must be used.
 Applicants themselves are to decide which project participants are most important and in which cases it will be of significance to the review process to assess these participants’ qualifications.
 Project participants who are researchers should use the CV template called "Template for CV researchers".
 Other project participants should use the CV template called "Template for CV".

 - Letters of Intent from all registered research organisations participating as partners.

-- Letters of Intent from all registered partners that contribute from the perspective of the business sector or other part of society.
+- Letters of Intent from all registered partners that contribute from the perspective of the industry sector or other part of society.

 Grant applications that do not satisfy the above requirements will be rejected.